 Finally, it’s really important to let the granola cool completely before you try to eat it or transfer it to containers.
 When you first take it out of the oven, you might think it needs more time because it’s not “crunchy” yet.
 However, it usually doesn’t need to cook more and just needs to cool.

 After 15 minutes of letting it cool, the granola should be crunchy and you should be able to break it up into clumps.
-The final product can be stored in a glass jar or container at room temperature for several days, but you’ll likely eat it pretty quickly ;-).
+The final product can be stored in a glass jar or container at room temperature for several days, but I doubt it will last that long ;-).

 Once you have your granola stash, you can: